 int MPI_Win_fence(int assert, MPI_Win was a sert) Stricter than necessary, but an excellent guide until you understand the intricacies.
-It is collective over all the PEs in the window and completes any operations since the las data is updated both to and from the window.
-Ex: If there are no put operations on the window in the fenced region, you could have both gets (from The easy rule is to: other PEs) and local loads/reads.
+It is collective over all the PEs in the window and completes any operations since the las data is updated both to and from the window. in the fenced region, you could have both gets (from The easy rule is to: other PEs) and local loads/reads.